Clat Exam Paper with Ans Keys: Section IV-LEGAL APTITUDE

 Facts: A railway guard was checking tickets in a railway compartment.
 While

 checking A’s ticket, the railway guard became suspicious and said, “I think you are travelling with false ticket.”
 This was said in presence of all passengers.
-Later it was found that the ticket was in order. sued railway company for defamation.
+Later it was found that the ticket was in order.
+A sued railway company for defamation.

 Which of the following derivations is correct?